-Starting as early as two weeks, your baby can benefit from having the light in her nursery match the light outside – dim for day and blacked-out at night.
-This helps her begin to slowly adjust to longer nighttime sleeps.
+Starting as early as two weeks, your baby can benefit from having the light in their nursery match the light outside – dim for day and blacked-out at night.
+This helps them begin to slowly adjust to longer nighttime sleeps.

 Page 4 of 7

 Comfort and dryness are really important for proper sleep.
 Consider wrapping your baby in Pampers Swaddlers Overnights before every nap to keep them from waking up due to an uncomfortable diaper.

 Pampers Swaddlers Overnights have a unique Absorb Away Liner™ and provide up to 12 hours of overnight dryness.
 Nothing ruins a good nap like a leaky diaper, and thankfully, Pampers Swaddlers Overnights are there to keep your newborn comfortable.